naugtur/brikwars-zombie/index.md

 > This place is swarming with zombies.
 Let's get out of here now!
 OR as soon as we collect guns and food and fuel and...

 - Collect food bricks - 2 per minifig
-- Collect 7 fuel bricks for the trip ahead
-- Collect 3 tools to fix your escape car
+- Collect 7 fuel bricks for the trip and 3 tools to fix your escape car

 6 fuel can be found in a gas station, but it's burning with 4 fires so fire extinguishers have to be found first.
 Fuel in quantities of 1 or 2 can be found in random locations.